tobby88/geomagic_touch/geomagic_control/README.md

 tapi_geomagic_touch
 ============

-ROS Node for Geomagic Touch ethernet devices.
+ROS Node for Geomagic Touch ethernet devices, working with [Tapi](https://github.com/tobby88/ros-tapi-core).

 Device name and publish rate can be adjusted in the geomagic_headless.launch file.